metacpan/metacpan-cpan-extracted/distros/D/Data-Validate-Sanctions/README.md

 or you can pass first\_name, last\_name (last\_name, first\_name), we'll check both "$last\_name $first\_name" and "$first\_name $last\_name".

-return 1 for yes, 0 for no.
+return list name for yes, 0 for no.

 it will remove all non-alpha chars and compare with the list we have.